tom-seddon/b2/doc/Debug-version.md

-If you've activated a useful set of windows, and docked them to a useful set of positions, you can use `Window` > `Save window layout...` to save the layout to a JSON file.
+If you've activated a useful set of windows, and docked them to a useful set of positions, you can use `Window` > `Save window layout...` to save the layout to a b2_layout file.

 (The saved layout data doesn't include absolutely everything: just the set of set of open windows, and their (possibly docked) positions.)

 To load a previously-saved layout, use `Window` > `Load window layout...` to select a file, or `Window` > `Recent window layout` to reload a recently loaded or saved file.
+(You can also drag and drop the b2_layout file onto a window to have the layout applied to that window.
+Or, if you have the [the file association mechanism](./File-Association.md) set up, double click it from the system file manager.)

 # Symbols